kailash-manasarovar/statement/docs/timeline/2023/december.md

     ![tt4](../../content/images/hornero/hh4.png)

     - Looking at these again, it's possible the first two are the same person.
-    - Yet none of these pics are of the man I would see [driving past me](june.md#sunday-11th-june), or lurking around Dénia in [his or Ana's blue car](october.md#the-trumpet-teacher-drives-past-me-in-his-car).
+    - Yet none of these pics are of the man I would see [driving past me](june.md#sunday-11th-june), or lurking around Dénia in [his or Ana Requena's blue car](october.md#the-trumpet-teacher-drives-past-me-in-his-car).

 - I run up behind the man and cross the road about a metre before I reach him.
 - He flinches.
-- His body size and shape is *not* that of the bigger guy I'm more familiar with who I see around Dénia, [the thick set man I saw in my bed earlier in the year](april.md#dreaming-of-the-trumpet-teacher) who may have also been with [Patricia at Christmas in 2021](../2021/december.md#christmas).
+- His body size and shape is *not* that of the bigger guy I'm more familiar with who I see around Dénia; [the thick set man I saw in my bed earlier in the year](april.md#dreaming-of-the-trumpet-teacher) who may have also been with [Patricia at Christmas in 2021](../2021/december.md#christmas).
 - He's slighter in size and shape, and his hands and fingers are delicate, artistic.
 - Later that evening on Twitter, a random stalker replies to one of my posts about something completely unrelated.

 [![Rotten brother](../../content/tweets/rotten-brother.png)](https://x.com/1FRGVN/status/1730310006132650141)

-- The [Mary G Lamarche](november.md#1frgvn) account had been following me since [I went public](september.md#going-public-on-twitter).
+- The [Mary G Lamarche](november.md#mary-g-lamarche-account) account had been following me since [I went public](september.md#going-public-on-twitter).
 - The profile pic had very surprisingly come up on the `@jctot19` Google search results also.
 - At the time, I believe it is a hacker (honey trap, gang-stalker) account, and possibly Domingo or his sister are behind it.
 - Now I believe it is more likely Hazel Smith's team as, again, the English is too good for Spanish-speakers, and the account mentions things like Avon, which surely only Brits or Americans would know about.